openmsr/are/results/criticality_approach.md

 ![](figures/inconel.png)

-as referenced in the footnotes of the table, the data is from a mechanical engineering textbook instead of on-site analysis.
+as referenced in the footnotes of the table, the data is from a mechanical engineering textbook instead of on-site analysis. a structural analysis of inconel is documented in [ORNL-2264](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-2264.pdf) and was conducted for the purposes of a "prototype aircraft reactor test unit" (pg.
+1), which refers to the Aircraft Reactor Test (ART).